fastify/fastify-basic-auth/README.md

 })
 ```

-The `realm` key could also be a function:
+The `realm` key can also be a function:

 ```js
 fastify.register(require('@fastify/basic-auth'), {